 I stuck a wooden skewer that I fished out of my kitchen drawer into the leg hole then stuck it through the hole in the center of my circle (ish) drawing.

 With the leg held in the correct place by the skewer I was able to drive the screws in without fear that I would miss the leg.
 I broke off the wooden skewer and then did the other one with the same skewer.

 Here she is!
 Ready for a couple coats of paint and a foam mattress!

-I painted the co-sleeper using my HVLP Spray Gun.
+I painted the co-sleeping using my HVLP Spray Gun.